browserengineering/book/book/http.md

 telnet example.org 80
 ```

+(Note: when you see a gray outline, it means that the code in question is
+an example only, and *not* actually part of our browser's code.)

 ::: {.installation}
 You might need to install `telnet`; it is often disabled by default.
 On Windows, [go to Programs and Features / Turn Windows features on or